tidy-finance/website/docs/41_difference_in_differences.md

   collect()
 ```

 We start our analysis by preparing the sample of bonds.
-We only consider bonds with a time to maturity of more than one year to the signing of the PA.
+We only consider bonds with a time to maturity of more than one year to the signing of the PA, so that we have sufficient data to analyze the yield behavior after the treatment date.
 This restriction also excludes all bonds issued after the agreement.
-We also consider only the first two digits of the SIC industry code, which we use to identify the polluting industries [in line with @Seltzer2022].\index{Time to maturity}
+We also consider only the first two digits of the SIC industry code to identify the polluting industries [in line with @Seltzer2022].\index{Time to maturity}

 ```r